eslint/rfcs/designs/2022-community-eslint-org/README.md

 owner of the repo to transfer ownership over to the new org, we could temporarily fork the repo into the new org.
 However, the ultimate goal would always be to transfer the original repo to the new org.
-If we had a temporary fork, we should create PRs to the original repo to bring it up to date with the fork before continuing with other tasks.
+If we had a temporary fork and are able to transfer the original repo to the new org, we should first create PRs to the original repo to bring it up to date with the fork before continuing with other tasks.

 ### What permissions should maintainers have?